phoenixsite/django-latch2/docs/install.rst

 Installation
 ============

-``django-latch2`` |release| supports Django 4.2, 5.1 and 5.2.
+``django-latch`` |release| supports Django 4.2, 5.1 and 5.2.
 See
 `Django's Python support matrix <https://docs.djangoproject.com/en/dev/faq/install/#what-python-version-can-i-use-with-django>`_ for details of which Python versions are compatible with each version of Django.

 Installing from PyPI
 --------------------

-To install ``django-latch2``, run the following command from a command line:
+To install ``django-latch``, run the following command from a command line:

 .. tab:: Unix-based

     .. code-block:: shell

-        python -m pip install django-latch2
+        python -m pip install django-latch

 .. tab:: Windows

     .. code-block:: shell

-        py -m pip install django-latch2
+        py -m pip install django-latch

 This will install the latest supported version of Django, if you don't already have one.